 Animals can provide a variety of productive learning experiences for students.
 Our program is committed to the health and safety of each child and family we serve.
-It is for this reason and to ensure compliance this policy has been developed to define procedures for children's interactions with animals while in our care.
-These guidelines apply to animal and pet interactions in the classroom, during family engagement activities, at socializations, and visiting pets.
+It is for this reason and to ensure compliance that this policy has been developed to define procedures for children's interactions with animals while in our care.
+These guidelines apply to animal and pet interactions in the classroom, on field trips, during family engagement activities, at socializations, and visiting pets.